 Before I end, here are few tips for you:

 - For free blogging, use platforms like Blogger, Tumblr, medium, wordpress.
 On these platforms, you can write for free.
 These platforms can give a lot of exposure to your blogs as they have a good readership.
 Here is my profile on medium.com (https://medium.com/@jasmeetsingh904).
 Don’t go by the lack of claps.
 I haven’t been a regular writer here.
-I use my blogs lessonsatstartup.com and thesharpbrain.com to write.
-These platforms are the ones recommended by my team to help with promotions.
+I use my blogs lessonsatstartup.com and thesharpbrain.com to share my views.
+The platforms like medium are recommended by my team to help with promotions.

 - You go for your own domain name when you intend to promote your profile using all the digital marketing techniques like search engine optimization, social media marketing, etc. You buy a domain name, server space and use a platform like wordpress to get started (you can visit our YouTube channel for tutorials on how to get started).